-The short version is that academic integrity violations such as copying code from another student or the Internet are easy to detect, will be taken very seriously, and carry a default recommended sanction of failure in the course.
+The short version is that academic integrity violations such as copying code or a writeup from another student or the Internet are easy to detect and will be taken very seriously.
+A typical sanction for an academic integrity violation on a problem set would be a grade of zero on the problem set plus lowering your final letter grade by one letter.